artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 * **parentId**: the object ID of the the parent to which the term is linked.

   * Even in a taxonomy that is not organized hierarchically, terms are linked to a root term object.
-If the terms are organized heirarchically, then the ``parentID`` value will be the objectID of the parent term.
+If the terms are organized hierarchically, then the ``parentID`` value will be the objectID of the parent term.

 * **taxonomy**: the ID of the taxonomy to which the terms belong.
 In AtoM,